The PHDCCI Economic and Business Momentum (EBM) Index

 Source: PHD Research Bureau, PHDCCI EBM Index; GDP growth figures compiled from MOSPI

-Note: GDP growth figures for Q3 and Q4 FY 2020-21 are projections based on PHDCCI EBM Index
+Note: GDP growth figure for Q4 FY 2020-21 is projection based on PHDCCI EBM Index

-Going ahead, demand creation will have a multiplier effect on enhanced production possibilities, expansion of employment in factories, expansion of capital investments and overall virtuous circle of growth and development of Indian economy.
+Going ahead, to attain a higher growth trajectory, effective policy measures are needed once again to support demand creation and to have a multiplier effect on enhanced production possibilities, expansion of employment in factories, expansion of capital investments and overall virtuous circle of growth and development of Indian economy, said Sanjay Aggarwal.

-Also, there is a need to lower interest rates for consumers and businesses, lesser compliances for MSMEs vis-à-vis ease of doing business at the ground level and a lower tax regime to increase the personal disposable income of the people, said Shri Sanjay Aggarwal.
+There is a need to lower interest rates for consumers and businesses, lesser compliances for MSMEs vis-à-vis ease of doing business at the ground level and a lower tax regime to increase the personal disposable income of the people, he said

 Full PHDCCI EBM Index report attached